 Forex is one of the most widely traded markets in the world, with a total daily average turnover reported to exceed $5 trillion a day.
 The forex market is not based in a central location or exchange, and is open 24 hours a day from Sunday night through to Friday night.
 A wide range of currencies are constantly being exchanged as individuals, companies and organisations conduct global business and attempt to take advantage of rate fluctuations.

-Forex is always traded in pairs – for example GBP/USD.
+Forex is always traded in currency pairs – for example, GBP/USD (sterling v US dollar).
 You speculate on whether the price of one country's currency will rise or fall against the currency of another country, and take a position accordingly.
 Looking at the GBP/USD currency pair, the first currency (GBP) is called the 'base currency' and the second currency (USD) is known as the 'counter currency'.

-When trading forex, you always speculate on whether the price of the base currency will rise or fall against the counter currency.
+When trading forex, you speculate on whether the price of the base currency will rise or fall against the counter currency.
 So in GBP/USD if you think GBP will rise against USD, you go long (buy) the currency pair.
 Alternatively, if you think GBP will fall against USD (or that USD will rise against GBP), you go short (sell) the currency pair.

 Experience our powerful online platform with pattern recognition scanner, price alerts and module linking.